 - Directed swarm - a team of people triage all incoming issues or a team of people work on any reported severity 1 issues.
 This takes the KCS concept of collective ownership of knowledge and applies it to incidents.
 A different view on incident ownership: distinguish ownership of response from ownership to solve.
 An individual is responsible to respond to the customer but the team owns resolution of the issue.
 (See the BMC case study on the KCS Academy Resources page.)

-- Enabling visibility to all open incidents and filters that allow Support Analysts to see the incidents they might be able to solve or assist with.
+- Enabling visibility to all open incidents and filters that allow responders to see the incidents they might be able to solve or assist with.
 This enables an opt-in model; people choose to help.